ReDeiPirati/intro-to-pytorch/README.md

 Here's a comparison two definitions of the while loop statements - the first one in TensorFlow and the second one in PyTorch:

-*Note: We have already provisioning this machine with Tensorflow, declaring it in the `floyd_requirement.txt` file.
+*Note: We have already provisioning this machine with Tensorflow, declaring this dependency in the `floyd_requirement.txt` file.
 So every time you need to use a package that is not available in the environment you will use, just remember to add that dependecy in the `floyd_requirement.txt` file.
 You can also run commands directly from Jupyter Notebook.
 For more infos about how to install extra dependecies, just take a look at our docs [here](https://docs.floydhub.com/guides/jobs/installing_dependencies/).*

 ```python
 # Tensorflow Loop example